-1.4 Scientific observing time available in AO-12
+1.4 Scientific observing time available

-There is approximately 22 Ms of INTEGRAL scientific observing time available for this AO.
+There is approximately 21 Ms of INTEGRAL scientific observing time available for this AO.
 However, the following needs to be considered:

-- 1) INTEGRAL started observing the type Ia SN 2014J on January 31, 2014.
-These exceptional Target of Opportunity (ToO) observations (total exposure: 4 Ms or more) will displace a number of approved and planned AO-11 observations for carry-over for completion into AO-12.
-These observations, like the ones on SN 2014J, are located close to the Galactic anti-centre/centre visibility windows.
-The total annual visibility window for these regions is about 8 Ms. An amount of this magnitude can not be compensated by normal scheduling activities in forthcoming AO's.
-Therefore, the amount of time which will be made available in AO-12 for new scientific observing proposals will have to be reduced, in order to absorb the "domino" effect of carry-over into future AO cycles.
-The exact amount of reduction in time is still to be determined, since the observing strategy of SN2014J is still under discussion, and the effect on the long-term plan needs to be evaluated.
+- 1) INTEGRAL observed the type Ia SN 2014J from end of January to end of June in 2014.
+These exceptional Target of Opportunity (ToO) observations (total exposure: 7 Ms) displaced a number of approved and planned AO-11 observations for carry-over for completion into AO-12.
+These carry-over observations, like the ones on SN 2014J, are located close to the Galactic anti-centre/centre visibility windows (the total annual visibility window for these regions is about 8 Ms).
+The carry-over of this magnitude could not be compensated by normal scheduling activities in AO-12, and thus affects AO-13 too.
+Therefore, the amount of time which will be made available in AO-13 for new scientific observing proposals will have to be reduced, in order to absorb the "domino" effect of the carry-over induced by SN 2014J.
+The exact amount of reduction in time is still to be determined, since the orbit of INTEGRAL has recently been changed (see Section 2.2.3) and the impact on the long-term plan needs to be evaluated.
 Note that usually another, smaller amount of carry-over will develop during the course of current AO observations due to other new ToOs or scheduling conflicts. - 2) Following a recommendation made by the INTEGRAL Users Group (IUG) in June 2008, the vast majority of observing time shall be made available to non-ToO observations exceeding 1 Ms of exposure (so-called "Key Programmes"). - 3) About 2 Ms will be reserved for the execution of ToO observations.
 This is allocated for long-term planning before the start of the AO.
 If justified on the basis of scientific merit, more time may be allocated to ToO observations. - 4) An amount of 25% of the open time is reserved for scientists from the Russian Federation in return for their provision of the launcher.
-Given the total amount of open science time for new proposals in this AO, the corresponding guaranteed return amounts to about 5.5 Ms for this AO.
-In contrast to previous AO's there will be no compensation for the underreturn of Russian open time observations, which had been accumulated during earlier AO cycles, because it has been completed during the AO-10 cycle.
-The Time Allocation Committee (TAC) will award the guaranteed return on the same basis of scientific merit with all other proposals.
+Given the total amount of open science time, the corresponding guaranteed return amounts to about 5.25 Ms for this AO.
+The Time Allocation Committee (TAC) will award the guaranteed return on the same basis of scientific merit with all other proposals. - 5) The TAC had accepted 2 new 'multi-year' proposals (see Section 1.8) in AO-12.
+These proposals cover observations for both the AO-12 cycle (7 Ms) and this AO-13 cycle (8 Ms), but the AO-12 TAC requested them to be re-confirmed by the PIs for AO-13 (see

-5) The TAC had accepted 1 new 'multi-year' proposal (see Section 1.6) in AO-11.
-This proposal covers observations for both the AO-11 cycle and this AO-12 cycle (2 Ms), but the TAC requests it to be re-confirmed by the PI for AO-12 (see Section 1.6.1).
-The TAC will consider it, as it does for all other proposals, on the basis of scientific merit.
+Section 1.7).
+The AO-13 TAC will consider it, as it does for all other proposals, on the basis of scientific merit.